You have found your ultimate guide to creating New Year’s Resolutions.

 - Online side hustles – start a blog, sell on eBay, create an online course, design an app, or tutor

-Diet New Year’s Resolutions
+New Year’s Resolutions for Dieting

-What, when and how you eat, and just as important – what you don’t eat, teaches your body how to function.
+What, when, and how you eat, and just as important – what you don’t eat, teaches your body how to function.

 Small incremental changes will add up to huge benefits physically and mentally.

-37. Eat less sugar
+37. Eat Less Sugar

 Unsurprisingly, sugar is the number one additive to processed foods in the United States.

-Why eating less sugar is important
+Why eating less sugar is important:

 Americans, on average, consume over 42 teaspoons of sugar every day.
 (Source: Department of Health and Human Services)